 All students enrolled in Eastside Union School District are eligible to receive a healthy breakfast and lunch at no cost each day.
 In addition, participation in the Community Eligibility Provision (CEP) program does not require a meal application to be completed.
 Instead, a simple online form is required in order not to jeopardize state school funding to the District.
-Please use this link (https://family.titank12.com/income-form).
-You can also contact the child nutrition office at 661-952-1216, and we will help you complete it over the phone.
+Please use this link (eastsideusd.rocketscanapps.com).
+You can also contact the child nutrition office at 661-952-1229, and we will help you complete it over the phone.

-Menus are sent home with the first day packet, and parents can sign up to have the menus automatically emailed monthly at:
+Menus are sent home with the first day packet, parents can sign up to have the menus automatically emailed monthly at: https://linqconnect.com/public/menu/LQL7S4?buildingId=061f67f1-4697-ed11-b95b-b54ae6323928

-http://eastsideusdnutrition.com//index.php?sid=1408131751469239&page=automenu.